thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+12/27/20 Version 42 of the dataset.
+Last version in 2020, please follow our Twitter (@drjmbanda) for some cool year-long visualizations.
+Dailies have been added for 12/26, 12/25, and 12/24.

 12/24/20 Daily data (under the /dailies/ folder) has been added for 12/23 and 12/22, note that some tweets will bleed into the following day due to different timezones captured.

 12/22/20 Daily data (under the /dailies/ folder) has been added for 12/21 and 12/20, note that some tweets will bleed into the following day due to different timezones captured.